alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

   join(left, allbut(right, commons - on))      # join is *natural* join in Alf
 end

-# Part's name is projected away and join applies on :city only
+# The part :name will be projected away, so the join applies on :city only
 join_on(suppliers, parts, [:city])
 ```

-In short, I'm looking for a query language that is more dynamic than SQL and even more *structured* than it.
+Beyond Alf itself, I'd like a data manipulation language that would be more dynamic than SQL and even more *structured* than it.
 Despite its name, and even if you can compose SQL queries in a way similar to what is shown here, SQL seriously lacks lightweight and easy to use structuring mechanisms.
-The latter should help you **reason** about the task at hand while also raising the level of abstraction along the way, e.g. through composable user-defined relational operators.
+The latter should help you *reason* about the task at hand while also raising the level of abstraction along the way, e.g. through composable user-defined relational operators.

 ### A few weaknesses